Leaving the Scene of an Accident Attorneys Passaic County, NJ

 Leaving the scene after a motor vehicle accident is a very serious offense in New Jersey.
 Also known as a “hit and run”, fleeing the scene of an accident can take many forms, but it is always a traffic violation.
 Minor car accidents are common and it may be possible for a driver to not realize that he or she has been involved in a collision.
 Even if you were unaware that you were leaving the scene of an accident, the legal ramifications can be severe if not handled appropriately.

-At The Law Office of Del Sardo & Montanari, our criminal defense and traffic violation attorneys take pride in reaching favorable outcomes for our clients in New Jersey towns including Wayne, Paterson, West Milford, Clifton, Little Falls, Woodland Park, and the greater Passaic County area.
+At The Montanari Law Group, our criminal defense and traffic violation attorneys take pride in reaching favorable outcomes for our clients in New Jersey towns including Wayne, Paterson, West Milford, Clifton, Little Falls, Woodland Park, and the greater Passaic County area.
 We understand that many drivers freeze up in the aftermath of an accident and may have made a mistake which is now leading to serious criminal charges.
 Lean on our extensive experience and knowledge of the New Jersey Municipal Court system to help reduce or even eliminate your charges and or penalties.

 Call our office today to speak with our team of traffic violation lawyers in a free and confidential consultation regarding your hit and run accident and how we can best serve you.

 Hit and Run N.J.S.A.
 39:4-129 Wayne, NJ Fleeing the Scene of an Accident Lawyers

 Pursuant to New Jersey Revised Statutes Section 39:4-129, “The driver of any vehicle, knowingly involved in an accident resulting in injury or death to any person shall immediately stop the vehicle at the scene of the accident or as close thereto as possible but shall then forthwith return to and in every event shall remain at the scene until he has fulfilled the requirements of subsection (c) of this section.”